Wanakbori Thermal Power Station

 Wanakbori Thermal Power Station is a coal-fired power station in Gujarat, India.
-It is located on the bank of Mahi river in Kheda district.
+It is located on the bank of Mahi River in Wanakbori in Mahisagar district.
 There are eight units at this location, seven of each 210 MW and one of 800 MW capacity.

 GSECL had recently entrusted BHEL with an order for setting up an 800-MW supercritical coal-based project at Wanakbori in Gujarat on EPC basis.
 BHEL has completed the construction activities and the 800MW was declared as commercially operational on 12.10.2019 at 1400 Hrs.